-- Make sure your budget covers all costs associated with implementing the system, including hardware, software, customization, and training.
+- Ensure your budget covers all costs associated with implementing the system, including hardware, software, customization, and training.

-- Select a scalable system so you can add users or modules as your business grows without having to purchase a new system.
+- Select a scalable system so you can add users or modules as your business grows without purchasing a new system.

 - Use cloud-based solutions whenever possible to reduce infrastructure costs.

-The cost of ERP doesn’t have to be prohibitive, especially if you choose a cost-effective solution that meets your business needs.
+ERP costs don’t have to be prohibitive, especially if you choose a cost-effective solution that meets your business needs.
 Keep these cost-saving tips in mind when evaluating ERP solutions for your company.

-Cost of implementing an ERP system for small businesses?
+Cost of implementing ERP system for small businesses

-ERP cost also depends on what type of ERP system is being implemented (e.g., cloud-based versus on-premise) and whether there are any additional features required for the specific business needs.
+The cost also depends on what type of ERP system is being implemented (e.g., cloud-based versus on-premise) and whether any additional features are required for the specific business needs.

-Small businesses should expect to pay anywhere from $5000 to $100,000 for an ERP system, with the average cost around $30,000.
+Small businesses should expect to pay anywhere from $5000 to $100,000 for an ERP system, with an average cost of around $30,000.
 This cost includes the price of the software license and subscription fee, implementation services, customization, and training.

 Larger businesses typically have a higher cost of implementing an ERP system but, in many ways, reduce costs.